EssentialsX/Essentials/.github/ISSUE_TEMPLATE/report-a-bug.md

       delayed or ignored.

-Don't put anything inside this block, as it will be hidden when you post your PR.
+Don't put anything inside this block, as it will be hidden when you post your issue.
 Make sure to also not type between any arrows in the template, as this text will also be hidden.

 If you are reporting a bug, please follow the following steps: